nujovich/advice-generator-app/README.md

 ## My process

 I tried to make this simple as possible.
-I built the application using only Vanilla JS to re-enforce some knowlege, CSS3 and HTML5
+I built the application using only Vanilla JS to re-enforce some knowledge, CSS3 and HTML5

 ### Built with